NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 1. No motor activity when disarmed.
 2. Motor control active when armed.
+3. User feedback on the remote when the quad is armed.
-3. Arming turns on FCB LED.
+5. Arming turns on FCB LED.
-4. FCB reset disarms.
+6. FCB reset disarms.
-5. Remote reset disarms.
+7. Remote reset disarms.
-6. Calibration works.
+8. Calibration works.
-7. Calibration values saved.
+9. Calibration values saved.
-8. Calibration mode unavailable when armed.
+10. Calibration mode unavailable when armed.
-9. Calibration feedback on LCD.
+11. Calibration feedback on LCD.
-10. Pushing sticks past calibrated values doesn't result in strange behavior.
+12. Pushing sticks past calibrated values doesn't result in strange behavior.
-11. Zero motor activity at 0 throttle.
+13. Zero motor activity at 0 throttle.
-12. Throttle smoothly controls motor output across full gimbal range.
+14. Throttle smoothly controls motor output across full gimbal range.
-13. Turning off remote disarms quad.
+15. Turning off remote disarms quad.

 You will lose one point for each day late your solution is.